venoajie/my-ai-assistant/docs/rag_workflow.md

 ### Prerequisite: Installation

 Ensure you have the client-side dependencies installed in your project's virtual environment.
-This lightweight installation is all that's needed to connect to a pre-built index.
+This lightweight installation is all that's needed to connect to a pre-built index and use the optional reranker.

 ```bash
 # From your project's root, assuming the ai-assistant repo is a sibling directory